cairo-book/cairo-book/src/ch15-01-dictionaries.md

 | Maria | 50   | 50  |
 | Alex  | 100  | 200 |

 Notice that since 'Alex' was inserted twice, it appears twice, the last time with the updated value.
-This applies to every instance of a dictionary, if `n` elements are inserted, then `n` elements exist, without mattering if they have the same key.
-This means that each time you do a get you have a worst time complexity of `O(n)` where `n` is the amounts of elements inserted.
+This applies to every instance of a dictionary, if `n` elements are inserted, then `n` elements exist, it doesn't matter if they had the same key.
+This means that insertion have a time complexity of `O(1)` because you only need to add an element at the end of the list while getting an element requires exploring the whole list, have a worst time complexity of `O(n)` where `n` is the amounts of elements inserted.

-It is worth mentioning that this description of dictionry is about the idea behind the implementation of `Felt252Dict<T>` and not the actual implementation.
-The actual implementation is done in CASM and the generated code goes beyond the objective of this book.
+The `key` and `current_value` use for each element is pretty straightforward.
+The necesity for a `previosu_value` is not.
+You need to remember that all cairo restricitions lays on that it is a proven language, it is executed by sequencer and then generates a proof based on the program which is then sent.
+Every time the prover gets a transaction we need to check no invalid values were added and that is done through _squashing_.

 ### Squashing Dictionaries